-Attacks to people by those animals are rare.
+Attacks on people by those animals are very rare.

-Especially in the Cyclades where the terrain is barren of large plantation, you should be cautious of the vipers which are poisonous snakes.
-However, vipers are not aggressive animals, they are actually quite shy and slow in reactions and will bite someone only if you try to snatch them or if you step on them.
+However, vipers are not aggressive snakes, they are actually quite shy and slow in reactions and will bite someone only if you try to snatch them or if you step on them.

-However, if for any reason you get bitten by a snake, try to remember its colouring and get to a hospital asap.
+However, if for any reason you get bitten by a snake, try to remember its coloring and get to a hospital asap.

 Greek Animal Tip: Occasional shouting will warn wildlife that you are walking in the area, especially near noisy creeks and dense forests.
 Remember, we are the intruders to their habitat and not them, so please respect wildlife and nature.

-If you come across of apiaries, which are literally everywhere on Greek mountains, islands and valleys keep an at least 10 metres distance and be quiet.
+If you come across apiaries, which are literally everywhere on Greek mountains, islands, and valleys, keep at least 10 meters distance and be quiet.
 You really don’t want to alert these busy bees, as they can come out in a swarm to chase you away and sting you in the process!